mobizt/Firebase-ESP8266/src/README.md

 param **`index`** - The element index to get.

-param **`type`** - The integer which holds the type of data i.e. FirebaseJson::JSON_OBJECT and FirebaseJson::JSON_ARR
+param **`type`** - The integer which holds the type of data i.e. FirebaseJson::OBJECT and FirebaseJson::ARR

-param **`key`** - The string which holds the key/name of an object, can return empty String if the data type is an array.
+param **`key`** - The string which holds the key/name of the object, can return empty String if the data type is an array.

 param **`value`** - The string which holds the value for the element key or array.